PROG (NYSE:PRG) Shares Up 2.6%

-Several research analysts recently weighed in on the stock.
-Raymond James downgraded shares of PROG from an “outperform” rating to a “market perform” rating in a research report on Friday, June 17th.
+Several equities analysts have weighed in on the stock.
+TheStreet lowered shares of PROG from a “c-” rating to a “d” rating in a report on Thursday, July 28th.
+KeyCorp lowered their price objective on PROG from $40.00 to $36.00 and set an “overweight” rating for the company in a research report on Thursday, July 28th.
 Stephens set a $21.00 target price on PROG in a research report on Monday, June 20th.
-TheStreet cut PROG from a “c-” rating to a “d” rating in a research report on Thursday, July 28th.
-Finally, KeyCorp decreased their price objective on PROG from $40.00 to $36.00 and set an “overweight” rating on the stock in a report on Thursday, July 28th.
+Finally, Raymond James cut PROG from an “outperform” rating to a “market perform” rating in a report on Friday, June 17th.

-A number of large investors have recently added to or reduced their stakes in the company.
-CWM LLC raised its holdings in shares of PROG by 268.3% in the 2nd quarter.
-CWM LLC now owns 1,779 shares of the company’s stock valued at $29,000 after buying an additional 1,296 shares during the period.
-Life Planning Partners Inc purchased a new stake in PROG during the fourth quarter worth about $31,000.
-Icapital Wealth LLC purchased a new stake in PROG during the first quarter worth about $73,000.
-KBC Group NV acquired a new stake in shares of PROG during the second quarter worth about $83,000.
-Finally, JJJ Advisors Inc. boosted its stake in shares of PROG by 141.3% in the first quarter.
-JJJ Advisors Inc. now owns 3,617 shares of the company’s stock valued at $104,000 after purchasing an additional 2,118 shares during the period.
-96.45% of the stock is currently owned by institutional investors and hedge funds.
+A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
+Life Planning Partners Inc purchased a new stake in shares of PROG during the 4th quarter worth approximately $31,000.
+CWM LLC raised its stake in PROG by 268.3% during the 2nd quarter.
+CWM LLC now owns 1,779 shares of the company’s stock worth $29,000 after acquiring an additional 1,296 shares in the last quarter.
+Okabena Investment Services Inc. purchased a new stake in PROG in the fourth quarter valued at $114,000.
+Icapital Wealth LLC purchased a new position in shares of PROG during the first quarter worth about $73,000.
+Finally, Castleview Partners LLC lifted its holdings in shares of PROG by 4,101.5% in the 2nd quarter.
+Castleview Partners LLC now owns 2,731 shares of the company’s stock valued at $318,000 after purchasing an additional 2,666 shares during the last quarter.
+96.45% of the stock is owned by institutional investors and hedge funds.

 PROG Holdings, Inc (NYSE:PRG) is a financial technology holding company based in Salt Lake City, Utah with three business segments: Progressive Leasing, which offers lease-to-own transactions primarily to credit-challenged consumers through e-commerce and point-of-sale retail partners, via online, mobile, and in-store solutions; Vive Financial, which provides consumers who may not qualify for traditional prime lending with a variety of second-look, revolving credit products through private label and branded credit cards; and Four Technologies, which provides consumers of all credit backgrounds Buy Now, Pay Later (BNPL) options through four interest-free installments via its platform, Four.